marcotallone/railway-scheduling/README.md

 \tag{13}
 $$

-The final constraint deals with event requests.
+An additional constraint deals with event requests.
 Consider the $K$ possible routes to travel from an origin $o$ to a destination $d$ at time $t$.
 Imagine that all the considered $K$ routes pass through the same arc $a$ at some point of the path and that such arc is included in an event request at time $t$.
 In this case, if $\beta_{odt} \phi_{odt}$ is greater than the capacity of the alternative services $\Lambda_{at}$ for such arc, we must ensure the availability of the arc to avoid an infeasible solution.
 This is embodied by the following constraint:

 $$
 x_{at} = 1, \quad \forall (a,t) \in \{